nextgraph-org/nextgraph-rs/README.md

 - ng-wallet : keeps the secret keys of all identities of the user in a safe wallet
 - ng-broker : Core and Server Broker library
 - ng-client-ws : Websocket client library
-- ng-stores-rocksdb : RocksDB backed stores. see also dependency [repo here](https://git.nextgraph.org/NextGraph/rust-rocksdb)
+- ng-storage-rocksdb : RocksDB backed stores. see also dependency [repo here](https://git.nextgraph.org/NextGraph/rust-rocksdb)
 - [ng-sdk-js](ng-sdk-js/README.md) : contains the JS SDK, with example apps: web app, react app, or node service.
 - [ng-app](ng-app/README.md) : all the native apps, based on Tauri, and the web app.
 - ngone : server for nextgraph.one. helps user bootstrap into the right app.
 Not useful to you.
 Published here for transparency